"Now?"Taiga sat straight up, sweating and panting, looking around her room as her alarm clock blared.

 "Yeah, the dream."
 Taiga says, rubbing her temples.

 Sesa sighs, then says, "Don't worry, I'm on the way."
 There was a muffled voice in the background, and he heard Sesa say, "No, Kara, it's not mom.
 It's taiga.
-Sayōnara, oi." before he hung up, leaving Sato to his thoughts.
+Sayōnara, oi." before he hung up, leaving Taiga to her thoughts.

 An hour later, Taiga opened her door and walked out, meeting Sesa at the end of the hall.